 i.
 U.S. Treasury interest rate curves following Scenario 12 from the set of prescribed scenarios used in the stochastic exclusion ratio test defined in Section 6.B; and

 ii.
-Total investment return paths for general account equity assets and separate account fund performance consistent with the total investment returns for corresponding investment categories contained in Scenario 12 from the set of prescribed scenarios used in the stochastic exclusion ratio test defined in Section 6.B.
+Total investment return paths for general account equity assets (excluding assets used in the hedging of credited amounts for indexed accounts as described in Section 7.F.4) and separate account fund performance consistent with the total investment returns for corresponding investment categories contained in Scenario 12 from the set of prescribed scenarios used in the stochastic exclusion ratio test defined in Section 6.B.

 Guidance Note: Where the NGE being projected is based on cash flows from invested assets, the cash flows from invested assets should be determined first, following Section 7.F.]